agama-project/agama-project.github.io/docs/user/unattended/scripts.md

 They are a good alternative for those cases where a post-script falls short.
-The system is fully operational in this case, so there are no limitations. system is fully operational, so there are no limitations.
+The system is fully operational in this case, so there are no limitations.